 Why regional banks matter

 In size, regional banks fall somewhere between the megabank and the bank that still might do business with a handshake.
 They are like the overlooked middle child, and partly as a consequence their role in the financial marketplace is not yet well understood.
 The Federal Reserve Bank of Cleveland defines RBOs as those with assets between $10 and $50 billion.
-Others define it differently, and some define it by what they are not (i.e., they’re not too big to fail or community banks) but suffice it to say that these banks fall somewhere in the middle tier.
-This is not to say that they are all the same; within the class of banks known as RBOs are some on the large size, some small; some focus on traditional banking products, others provide a much more complex array of products and services.
+Others define it differently, and some define them by what they are not (i.e., they’re not too big to fail or community banks) but suffice it to say that these banks fall somewhere in the middle tier.
+This is not to say that they are all the same; within the class of banks known as RBOs some are on the large size, some small; some focus on traditional banking products, others provide a much more complex array of products and services.

 The Cleveland Federal Reserve first talked about this approach in 2009, as discussions regarding regulatory reform were taking place.
 This type of approach is now reflected in the Dodd-Frank Act, under which larger organizations are subject to much stricter regulatory guidelines, supervision, and expectations than smaller organizations.

 What the new approach means for RBOs is still being hammered out, but the Federal Reserve is already focusing on "right-sizing" supervision and not pushing down expectations from the larger organizations.
 At the same time, supervisory expectations for regional banks will continue to evolve.
 The challenge is to ensure that regulatory expectations and supervisory approaches within the regional banking tier remain reflective of the size, complexity, and riskiness of those organizations.